Here is the obligatory year in review post. I don't mention a lot o personal stuff on here, but this post will be an exception.

 8 Concealed carriers don't stop mass shootings.

 I pointed out the New Life Church.
-Here is the response I got:
+Here is the response I got:9 People who carry guns because of the small chance of a crime are paranoid.

 I question the intelligence of someone who would fire a gun at a car in a public parking lot.
 She had no way of knowing whether there was a child in the car or not.
 She was not saving someone who was being murdered, raped or kidnapped.
 She wanted to be a hero, and didn't care that she might have been putting innocent people in danger.
 The icing on the cake is when she immaturely and petuantly declared she was "never helping another person" for the rest of her life.
 Is this the kind of person we want to be firing a gun in public?